HOME

 Cecile Kotyk

-Cecile Kotyk is the founder of the UDesign Justice Initiative, launching the project with a commitment to reshaping design education, community relationships, and planning processes through design justice, accountability, and relational care.
-Their work centers the voices of communities most impacted by design decisions, challenging extractive forms of consultation and advancing approaches rooted in co-learning, shared power, and sustained collaboration.
+Cecile Kotyk is the Founder and Director of the UDesign Justice Initiative (UDJI), launched with a commitment to transforming design education, planning practice, and community–university-practice relationships through principles of design justice, accountability, and relational care.
+Her work centres the leadership and expertise of communities most impacted by design decisions, challenging extractive models of consultation and advancing approaches grounded in co-learning, shared power, and sustained collaboration.

 UDJI Co- Lead - Education Focus